uviclibraries/onboarding/1-Desk Duties.md

 2. If you are **last** to leave:
     - put away the phone and lock the desk drawer
-    - put away the key in the office cabinet (if you are working after hours and the office is locked, keep the key inside the cabinet)
+    - put away the key in the office cabinet
     - If the waste bin is full dispose of it in the larger bins by the metal DSC signage.
-Janitorial staff usually miss the DSC bin when they do their rounds, so please do this regularly.
+Janitorial staff usually miss the DSC desk bin when they do their rounds, so please do this regularly.
     - Put up the closed sign

 3. Answering questions at the desk: